The History of my Mormon Heritage

 February 25, 1908- January 31, 1962

 Hanne then gave birth to a baby girl.
 They named her Anna Lise Kitty Lukkanen.
 She was born in Copenhagen on August 30, 1932.
 She went by the name Kitty.
+A year and a half later, on January 8, 1934, Hanne gave birth to my father.
+They named him Niels Peter Johnny Bolund.
+He went by the name Johny.

+When Johny was about eight years old his mother and father divorced.
 Hanne met another man and got pregnant with a boy whom she named Jorgen Sonny.
-He went by the name Sonny.
+He went by Sonny.
 He was born in Copenhagen on July 1, 1942.
+When Sonny was about 4 years old Hanne met a man named Poul Christian Lund, whom she later married.

-Hanne would sometimes come and get Johny and bring him home.
-When she was unable to take care of him again, she would return him to the home.
-Johny tried to tell his mother how awful the home was, but she did not know what else to do with him.
+My dad tried to run away from this place several times.
+Each time he was brought back they would beat him for trying to run away.
+Hanne would sometimes come and get him and bring him home.
+When things got to be too much and she felt she couldn’t care for him anymore, she would send him back.
+He tried to tell her how awful the boys’ home was, but she did not know what else to do with him.

-When Johny became a sailor, he saw many different parts of the world.
+When Johny became a sailor he saw many different parts of the world.

 How Mette and Johny Met

+When Johny had some time off from the Navy, he went to a little town called Hvidovre to visit his friend, Sven.
+Mette had just come home from work when she saw her mom and Aunt Tove talking in the street.
+Mette stopped to join in the conversation.
+As Johny parked his scooter nearby, he saw Mette.
+Johny said “hi” to her and she returned his greeting.
 Johny thought Mette was cute.
-He asked his friend Sven if he knew anything about the girl who was standing on the sidewalk.
-It just so happened that Sven’s wife, Inge, had gone to school with Mette.
+He asked Sven if he knew anything about the girl standing on the sidewalk.
+It just so happened that Sven’s wife, Inge, had gone to school with my mom.
 Inge laughed and said, “Oh, that’s Mette.
-Would you like me to introduce you to her?”
+Would you like me to introduce you?”
 Johny was excited about the idea.
-A few days later, Mette and Johny were formally introduced.
-Johny invited Mette to see a movie with him.
+A few days later Mette and Johny were formally introduced.
+He invited her to see a movie with him.
 They fell in love and from then on they would see each other whenever time allowed.

 Mette and Johny’s life together